Venice Marco Polo Airport (VCE)

 Arriving at VCE

 If you're renting a car, you'll find rental counters in the arrivals lounge.
 Other services include free luggage carts, public telephones, baggage storage, toilets, tourist information, hotel bookings, currency exchange, and tickets for local and regional transportation.
-(See the links to the Marco Polo airport's Web site on the next page if you have questions about passenger services.)
+(Scroll down to our Marco Polo Airport link if you have questions about passenger services.)

 For information on ground transportation, use the "Also see" navigation links below.
 You may also find our aerial photo map helpful, although some of Google's satellite details may not be up to date.